segmentio/segment-docs/src/connections/destinations/catalog/salesforce-marketing-cloud/index.md

 If you select **Use email attribute from Entry Source** you can use an email or phone attribute included in the API Event or Data Extension that triggers the Journey.
 (Otherwise, you must use an email address attribute or the default phone number attribute on a Contact record.)
 To use this, you must include an email address and phone number as a property or trait in every single Track/Identify call mapped to SFMC.

-### Personas data takes too long to sync to SFMC the first time
+### Engage data takes too long to sync to SFMC the first time

 This issue usually occurs for customers that have very large volumes of customer data (10MM+ users), because multiple audiences and traits attempt to send large quantities of backfill data into SFMC at the same time, and compete for the SFMC rate limit.
 To help with this, avoid syncing multiple *new* audiences and *new* traits at the same time.
 Instead, create an audience, sync it to SFMC and wait for it to complete.
 Then, create and sync your next audience or trait.